 - 1 teaspoon cacao powder unsweetened

 - 2 tablespoon powdered sweetener or more to taste

 - 2 teaspoon mixed spice pumpkin spice ***see notes

 - orange zest from ½ orange grated

 - optional: glug of brandy

-- Blitz the carrot in a food processor or grate them.
-Add the fruit (I used frozen blueberries and cherries) and chop.
-Your chopped carrots and fruit combined should fill 1 US measuring cup.
+- Grate the carrots.
+Add the chopped fruit (I used frozen blueberries and cherries), orange zest and brandy, if using.
+Your carrots and fruit combined should fill 1 US measuring cup.

 - Grease a pyrex glass bowl with butter and fill in the Christmas pudding batter.
 Microwave at 700W for 6 minutes.

 - Turn out upside down onto a plate and serve with thick cream.

 This post contains Amazon Affiliate links.
 If you click on one of these links, I may earn a small commission which helps me with the running costs of the site.
 Thank you for supporting Sugar Free Londoner.